-Become a Living Organ Donor, the Greatest of All Gifts
+Become a Living Organ Donor, One of the Greatest of All Gifts

 I’m the recipient of a kidney from a living donor.
 One of my friends donated his kidney to me in March of 2017.
 Since that time, I’ve worked to spread the word on the importance of living organ donation.
-Without question, it is the greatest gift one person can give to another.
+Without question, it is one of the greatest gifts one person can give to another.

 My kidneys were failing, and I was getting close to needing dialysis.
 It was clear that a transplant would be necessary.
 Having been diagnosed with a genetic condition called polycystic kidney disease (PKD) as a kid, and having my father go through it as well with his own PKD, I always knew I was at risk.
 We had always thought my sister could be a donor for me, as she doesn’t have the disease, but during the initial screening she was disqualified.
 The screening for potential living donors is very strict.